mapbox/Hecate/README.md

 ```

 A features being uploaded for creation must have the `action: create` property.
 Since an `id` and `version` have not yet been
 assigned they must be omitted.
-Should an `id` or `version` be included the server will throw an error.
+Should an `id` be included it will be ignored.
+Adding a `version` property will throw an error

 #### Modify Features